21 results found with an empty search

 - ForgetMeNotIntl | Syosset

 ForgetMeNotIntl Prevents Cognitive Decline through Art, Music, and Conversational Therapy.
 The built-in Pen Pal Companionship Program Enables the Youth to Interact with the Elderly, fostering Intergenerational Bonds.
 Join or Start a Chapter Today!
-Welcome to Forget Me Not International, where we strive to prevent cognitive decline among the elderly population while bridging the gap between generations through our pen pal companionship program as a not-for-profit organization.
+A word from Glen Cove Senior Center's Activity Coordinator "Our members couldn’t stop talking about how much they enjoyed the experience and how appreciated they felt.
+You brought so much warmth and positivity to the event, and it meant the world to all of us." - Eric S. Welcome to Forget Me Not International, where we strive to prevent cognitive decline among the elderly population while bridging the gap between generations through our pen pal companionship program as a not-for-profit organization.
 Join us in creating lasting relationships with the elderly and promote meaningful connections!
-View Projects The Research Blogs are now publicly accessible!
+View Projects Pause The Research Blogs are now publicly accessible!
 These insightful journals authored by the youth and students from around the world address important topics related to cognitive decline, neuroscience, and neurodegenerative diseases.
 To contribute meaningfully to ForgetMeNotIntl, join us today and share your own blog to aid us in our mission of spreading awareness!
 View Blogs Create a post!
-People reached 200+ Elderly Served 175+ Youth Involved 7+ Communities Visited 18,510+ Meet the Founders Chief Executive Director Lauren Ng Development Director Proksha Kandula Public Relations Director Abigail Ho Finance Director Taylor Yeh of our first facilities in care In the early days of developing our organization, we were fortunate to become a part of the warm environments fostered by nearby assisted living facilities, which welcomed us with open arms.
-They became the roots of our foundation, allowing us to provide support to their residents.
+People reached 200+ Elderly Served 300+ Youth Involved 16 Events 20,600+ Meet the Founders Chief Executive Director Lauren Ng Development Director Proksha Kandula Public Relations Director Abigail Ho Finance Director Taylor Yeh of our first facilities in care In the early days of developing our organization, we were fortunate to be welcomed into the warm environments fostered by nearby assisted living facilities.
+They became the roots of our foundation, allowing us to provide support to their residents while spreading our mission.
+Chapters Syosset HQ (est. 2023) New Jersey (est. 2024) Herricks, NY (est. 2025) Plainview, NY (est. 2025) Join Us Today!
 For any quick inquires, send us a quick message here : First Name Last Name Message Thanks for submitting!
 Send "For the Elderly, by the Youth."
 Interested in joining?
 Or just have additional questions?
 Contact us through : penpalcompanionship@forgetmenotintl.org @ForgetMeNotIntl @ForgetMeNotIntl Headquarters established in Syosset, New York

 - Volunteer | Forget Me Not